HeyTigrou/Projet-Programmation-Systeme/README.md

 ## Useful information:

-### Desktop Application (V2.0) :
+### Desktop Application remote client (V3.0) :
-This desktop application allows us to create backup jobs, delete them, run them (one by one or all in a row) and encrypt files from these backups (depending on their extension).
-These backup jobs generate log files in json and / or xml .
+This application allows us to monitor the progress of backups in real time and to act on them from a remote station

 #### Documentation :
 The Documentation is located in the "Documentation" directory of this Github, it is divided into several parts: